 A surge in job applications does not necessarily mean that every application a recruiter receives will be qualified for the role.
 In fact, HR managers state that 42% of the resumes they receive do not meet the job requirements.
 Many candidates are either overqualified or underqualified for the role.
 Hiring teams face additional pressure when dealing with a high volume of applicants to source qualified talent.

-The sheer volume of applicant interest for a role often makes it difficult for recruiters to engage with every application.
-In today’s job market, candidates are lucky if they receive a ‘sorry your application was unsuccessful’ email but how can employers continue the candidate journey or create a positive hiring experience?
+The sheer volume of applicant interest in a role often makes it difficult for recruiters to engage with every application.
+In today’s job market, candidates are lucky if they receive a ‘sorry your application was unsuccessful’ email.
+How can employers continue the candidate journey or create a positive hiring experience?

 Help guide talent to the right role